-because where you get your information matters.

 A Little Bit About Me

 Welcome!
-My name is Ryan Luke, and I am a father of three, a husband, a financial coach, and a full-time police lieutenant for a large agency in Arizona.
-I have been a sworn law enforcement officer for over 16 years, and I love what I do.
+My name is Courtney Luke, and I am a mother of three, a wife, a financial coach, and married to a full-time police lieutenant for a large agency in Arizona.
+He has been a sworn law enforcement officer for over 17 years and loves what he does.

-As stated earlier, I am also married with three children and work off-duty jobs like you.
-In addition, my wife is a stay-at-home mom, so I know how financial issues can significantly increase stress in your personal life.
+In addition, I am a stay-at-home mom, so I know how financial issues can significantly increase stress in your personal life.

 I Was Bad With Money – And Stressed

-After the mandatory restructure, my payment skyrocketed and I was unable to make my mortgage payment.
+After the mandatory restructure, our payment skyrocketed and we were unable to make our mortgage payment.

 **Insert an embarrassing foreclosure here.**

-Newly married with a brand new baby, and I was unable to provide for my family.
-That was rock bottom for me.
+Newly married with a brand new baby, and we were unable to provide for our family.
+That was rock bottom for us.

-Embarrassed, confused, and angry, my wife and I decided to change our course.
-We found I was the main culprit in our terrible financial situation because I spent about $1,000 a month eating out at restaurants.
+Embarrassed, confused, and angry, my husband and I decided to change our course.
+We found he was the main culprit in our terrible financial situation because he spent about $1,000 a month eating out at restaurants.

 We each had car payments totalling about $1,000 as well and lived paycheck to paycheck.

-I nearly forgot to mention; I put my wife’s engagement and wedding ring on a credit card that we were still paying off.
-You read that right – my wife was helping pay off her own engagement ring.
+I nearly forgot to mention; he put my engagement and wedding ring on a credit card that we were still paying off.
+You read that right – I was helping him pay off my own engagement ring.

 How I Changed My Financial Course [and you can too!]